Missouri Pacific Railroad: Passenger train service

-Missouri Pacific gained a reputation for aggressively discontinuing passenger trains after the mid-1960s.
-When the National Railroad Passenger Corporation (Amtrak) assumed passenger train operations on May 1, 1971, the only Missouri Pacific route included as part of Amtrak's basic system was its main line from St. Louis to Kansas City.
-This route is now served by Amtrak's Missouri River Runner (named for the fact that it runs mostly parallel to the Missouri River).
+Missouri Pacific aggressively discontinued passenger trains after the mid-1960s.
+When Amtrak assumed national passenger train operations on May 1, 1971, the only Missouri Pacific route that was part of its initial network was St. Louis–Kansas City, which is now served by the Missouri River Runner.
 On March 13, 1974, Amtrak restored passenger train service over segments of Missouri Pacific-Texas and Pacific's original Texas Eagle route between St. Louis, Little Rock, Dallas, Austin, San Antonio, and Laredo with the Inter-American.
 This train was renamed the Texas Eagle in 1981, resurrecting the name of the famous MoPac train.
 The Amtrak version runs over former MoPac and T&P trackage for much of its route.